purerosefallen/ygopro-pm/README.md

 - `0x20	Return to Deck` = Put a card into a player's deck
 - `0x40	Destroy Hand` = Decrease the opponent's hand size
 - `0x80	Destroy Deck` = Decrease the opponent's deck size
-- `0x100	Increase Draw` = Put the top card of a player's deck into a player's hand
+- `0x100	Increase Draw` = Put the top or bottom card of a player's deck into a player's hand by drawing it
 - `0x200	Search Deck` = Look at a player's deck
 - `0x400	Recover from Graveyard` = Put a card from the discard pile into a player's hand or In Play
 - `0x800	Change Battle Position` = Switch an Active Pokémon with a Benched Pokémon or vice-versa